kit-ifv/kotlin-units/README.md

 - **Arithmetic operators**:
     - `+`, `-`, `*` (by scalar), `/` (by scalar), `rem`
+    - every multiplication or division of two types, which results in a unit, defined in this library, is type safe.
+For example `assertIs<Newton>(1.meters_per_second_squared * 1.kilograms)`.
+Any other multiplication or division of two types will result in an `OutOfBoundsUnit` e.g.
+      `assertIs<OutOfBoundsUnit>(1.joule * 1.joule)`.
 - **Range operations**:
     - `rangeTo`, `rangeUntil`
 - **Utility functions**: